crra/mp3binder/readme.md

 - `$ mp3binder` or `$ mp3binder .` (the current directory is used)
 - `$ mp3binder foo` (the files in the 'foo' directory are used)
 - `$ mp3binder *.mp3` (the shell expands all mp3 files as individual shell-sorted parameters)

+A file containing the names in a custom order:

+- `$ mp3binder --input files.txt`

 ID3 tags can be copied from the n-th input file: